akostrik/CPP_module_42/README.md

 ## Without encoding representation of real numbers
 Handles irrational numbers like pi or sqrt{3} in a formal way, without dealing with an encoding.
 Process the underlying mathematics directly, instead of using approximate values for each intermediate calculation.
 Computer algebra systems such as Mathematica, Maxima, Maple.

-# School Requirements
-* a header should include all the dependencies it needs

-Are Forbidden:
-- external libraries or features from versions other than C++98
-- boost libraries
-- *printf(), *alloc(), free()
-- namespace
-- `friend` keywords
-- reading the string character by character (we should use functions std::string)
-- C file manipulation functions
-- containers (vector/list/map/and so forth)
-- algorithms (anything that requires to include the <algorithm> header)
-- a function implementation put in a header file (except for function templates)
-- memory leaks
-- double inclusion (avoid it by adding include guards)
-- `public` without any reason